SHOPPERS STAY LOCAL

-Smart meters aren’t just good for the environment – of the small business owners who’ve had one installed, three quarters say they’re now more conscious about their businesses’ energy usage which has led to an average estimated monthly utility bill saving of £32.80 - that’s a huge £394 a year!
+Smart meters aren’t just good for the environment – of the small business owners who’ve had one installed, three-quarters say they’re now more conscious about their businesses’ energy usage.
+This increase in awareness could lead to savings on your monthly utility bill.

 JASON’S TOP TIPS

-To help small businesses meet the demands of the upcoming summer of spending, Smart Energy GB have partnered with Small Business Britain and The Gadget Show’s Jason Bradbury to find out how embracing tech upgrades, especially those that can help make your business safer and more sustainable, will ensure they’re ready for the busy months ahead.
+To help small businesses meet the demands of spending, Smart Energy GB have partnered with Small Business Britain and The Gadget Show’s Jason Bradbury to find out how embracing tech upgrades, especially those that can help make your business safer and more sustainable, will ensure they’re ready for the busy months ahead.

-Jason says: “This pandemic has shown that embracing technology can be really good for business.
+Jason says: “...embracing technology can be really good for business.
 Many tech upgrades come at no or very little cost and not only make businesses more efficient but also more sustainable.”

 Customers rarely carry cash now and with contactless payment limits having been raised during lockdown, paying with a tap has never been easier.
 It’s not just convenient for consumers - contactless payments can help reduce the risk associated with handling cash and cut down on your admin time.